Skating and snacking in Montréal: our top picks

 Old Port of Montréal ice skating rink – Old Montréal

 Under the winter sun or stars, two magnificent ice skating rinks – one refrigerated, one natural – await you at the foot of the Grande Roue de Montréal.
-After paying to get in, you can merrily glide and spin in an enchanting ambiance of twinkling lights and music as you soak in panoramic views of historic Old Montréal buildings and the St. Lawrence River until March 10, 2024.
-DJ on Ice nights get the crowd moving every Thursday from January 11 until March 7, 2024, while music-themed evenings every Wednesday and Friday from December 20, 2023 until March 8, 2024 set the soundtrack to a perfect outing.
-If your legs get tired and you’re ready to unlace, enjoy a gourmet treat that includes delicious pastries and superb coffees at one of these locations:
+After paying to get in, you can merrily glide and spin in an enchanting ambiance of twinkling lights and music as you soak in panoramic views of historic Old Montréal buildings and the St. Lawrence River.
+In collaboration with Igloofest, DJ on Ice nights get the crowd moving every Friday from January 10, 2024 until February 14, 2025.
+If your legs get tired and you’re ready to unlace, enjoy a gourmet treat that includes delicious pastries and superb coffees at one of these locations.

 - Tommy Café, 151 Saint-Paul Street West